ura-design-system/isomerpages-boa/resources/features/_posts/2018-01-12-WOHA-on-first-encounter-with-architecture.md

 ![Architects Wong Mun Summ and Phua Hong Wei in their office]({{"/images/features-WOHA.jpg" | absolute_url }}) © URA

 WOHA’s architects Wong Mun Summ and Phua Hong Wei talk about their first encounters with architecture and living the dream.
+Both are identified in the Urban Redevelopment Authority (URA)'s '20 under 45' series that recognises Singapore-registered architects across generations.
+WOHA's work has garnered global and local accolades, known for their innovative and diverse designs.

 *By Justin Zhuang*